gpayments/gp-3ds-requestor-demo/README.md

 ## Release notes

+### Version 2.1 (compatible with ActiveServer v2.0.1)
+* Added sample code for the challenge page time out scenario
+* Bug fix for dotnet requestor code related to non-javascript support

 ### Version 2.0 (compatible with ActiveServer v2.0.0)
 * Addded support for **EMV message version 2.2.0**
 	* Added a Message Version selection field on the test pages to select between EMV v2.1.0 and v2.2.0